AllenZoo/Scheduler/README.md

+# Scheduler

+A SPA targetting those who want a little switch up to their monotonous schedules by letting RNG decide their fate for the day.

+Built using:

+Front-end: HTML, CSS, JavaScript, React.js.

+Back-end: uses Node.js Express framework, MySQL database.

 # How to run Scheduler

 1. To start the app, access the project root directory (eg. ../../Scheduler) with the terminal and run the following: